The Best Winter Getaways in Queensland For Mid-Year Respite

 Cairns

 Escape the polar frosts for the warmth of Tropical North Queensland, where the locals call a sunny 17-degree day “so cold!”.
-There’s plenty to do and see in Cairns whilst avoiding the chilly weather and you can still soak up plenty of nature whilst keeping out of the cool breeze.
+There’s plenty to do and see in Cairns whilst avoiding the chilly weather, and you can still soak up plenty of nature whilst keeping out of the cool breeze.
 Explore the Great Barrier Reef by helicopter, glide through the rainforest on the SkyRail, or stay dry underwater with the Sunlover Reef Cruise which heads out to its very own pontoon where experiences like glass bottom boats, semi-submersible boat tours and underwater observatories await you.
-Not to mention the thriving food and beverage scene that Cairns has to offer that will help you add a layer of full-belly comfort and cosiness on your next getaway to gorgeous Tropical North Queensland.
+Not to mention the thriving food and beverage scene that Cairns has to offer which will help you add a layer of full-belly comfort and cosiness on your next getaway to gorgeous Tropical North Queensland.

 Sitchu Tip: We’ve written an itinerary to help you experience the best of Cairns in just five days, so your holiday planning just got even easier.